-We’ve recently introduced our Wireless Plan Comparison Tool, and as a follow-up, we’ve spent time highlighting different wireless carriers here on the Swappa Blog.
-Our focus has included the big four, AT&T, Verizon, T-Mobile, and Sprint, as well as the numerous MVNO carriers that make use of the big four networks.
+We’ve introduced our Wireless Plan Comparison Tool, and as a follow-up, we’ve spent time highlighting different wireless carriers here on the Swappa Blog.
+Our focus has included the major carriers, AT&T, Verizon, and T-Mobile, as well as the numerous MVNO carriers that make use of the major carrier networks.

 What is an MVNO?

 MVNO stands for Mobile Virtual Network Operator.
-Basically, this means an MVNO is a wireless carrier that offers service using one, or more, of the networks from the big four carriers.
-We have already teased Visible with the “share the discount” message, so we’ll stick with them for the example — Visible is an MVNO carrier that offers services using the Verizon network.
+Basically, this means an MVNO is a wireless carrier that offers service using one, or more, of the networks from the major carriers.
+One example is Visible, which is an MVNO carrier that offers services using the Verizon network.

 Which MVNO should you choose?